filecage/couchserve-service/README.md

 setup
 ------------------
-set up the mysql database from the sql dump, modify the Lib/Supplier.php to match your mysql credentials and run service.php
+1. set up the mysql database from the sql dump
+2. modify the Lib/Supplier.php to match your mysql credentials
+3. run service.php